20 Best Kwanzaa Gifts to Give This Year

 Kwanzaa Celebration Set

 The best Kwanzaa gifts are the ones that help you enjoy the season in style, and no celebration of Kwanzaa would be complete without a traditional celebration set.
 This one from African Heritage Collection is the perfect gift to buy someone who’s celebrating for the first time—or to buy for yourself.
 It not only includes a beautifully carved kinara handcrafted in Ghana; it also comes with a kinara cup, seven candles, a mat, and an information sheet.
 It’s literally everything you need all in one handy package.
-Here are more things you might not know about Kwanzaa.
+Don’t forget to learn why Kwanzaa is so meaningful to Black Americans.

 Africa Map Pendant